Deferred and Gap-Year Students

-To support your acclimation to Northwestern as a member of the Class of 2026, you will participate in Wildcat Welcome 2022.
+To support your acclimation to Northwestern as a member of the Class of 2027, you will participate in Wildcat Welcome 2023.
 All incoming students are assigned to a peer adviser group by early August.
-Right after you arrive during the September 12 move-in days, you will take part in a robust orientation over several days that help you connect with other students, learn what to expect in the year ahead, and more.
+Right after you arrive on the September 11 move-in day, you will take part in a robust orientation over several days that helps you connect with other students, learn what to expect in the year ahead, and more.
 You can expect to participate in an event during Wildcat Welcome designed for you to connect with other deferred and gap-year students.

 Learn more about Wildcat Welcome.